helenebm98/EAM-AX7-TEST1703/07_Requests.md

 ![Figure 7-10](/Figures/07-10_CreateRequest_DropDown_AX7-01.png)

 ###### NOTE
-In the [Maintenance status](20_ControllingAndReporting.md#maintenance-status) form, you can make a calculation to get an overview of workload regarding incoming and completed requests.
+In [Maintenance status](20_ControllingAndReporting.md#maintenance-status), you can make a calculation to get an overview of workload regarding incoming and completed requests.

 ---